 Hohoe - Near the tallest amazing waterfalls and tallest mountain

 Kpando - Near the Monkeys Sanctuary, The Volta lake and the famous Island.
 The past volunteers cant stop talking about the Island.

 Working hours and reponsibilities!

 Generally volunteers work from 08:00.-12:00 a.m. and 13:00-16:00 p.m.
 However, your exact working hours are adjusted according to the activities at your work place.
 You´re permitted to take a day off once in a while.
 Week-ends are completely free time for all our volunteers to travel round the country.

 Your schedules in the school include the following below and many more that will be discussed with you upon arrival.

-Read to children, listen to children read, go over word lists with children, practice skills with flashcards, indoor and out door games including face painting, work on particular skills (e.g Personal hygiene, counting money, math and computer lessons) with student or small group of students, help in the teaching of subjects including life skills and science subjects
+Read to children, listen to children read, go over word lists with children, practice skills with flashcards, indoor and out door games including face painting, work on particular skills (e.g Personal hygiene, counting money, math and computer lessons) with student or small group of students, help in the teaching of subjects including life skills, music, physical education and science subjects

 Tell or read stories related to lessons, help students who need remedial work, help students catch up on missed work, provide help with writing assignments, field trips, help in organizing presentations to class (e.g., safety lessons from police officer, dental care lessons from dentist)